STLVNUB/CloverGrower/README.md

 CloverGrower ( with some JrCs Enhancements )
 ============

+Important notes:
+1. Make sure you have Xcode Command Line Tools installed.
+Won't work without it.
-Important note: If upgrading, please run CloverGrower.command first.
+2. If upgrading, please run CloverGrower.command first.

+What is it??;
 Simple compile Tool For Clover UEFI/bios OS X Booter, suitable for Novice.

 Downloads, Compiles and makes package for Clover UEFI/bios bootloader by slice & company